hernantz/blog/content/else-considered-harmful.md

-In Python we strongly emphasize that code must be elegant and easy to interpret, but with PEP8 alone is not enough, many times our logic can be nested in a cataract of if(s) and else(s) difficult to maintain.
+In Python we strongly emphasize that code must be elegant and easy to interpret, but with PEP8 alone is not enough, many times our logic can be nested in a cataract of `if`/`else` combinations, which is difficult to maintain and reduces expresability of your program.

 In this post we explore strategies that structure our code to avoid that unnecessary complexity in readability.

-The if/else couple reduces expresability of your program.

 ## If you write else

-As a programmer, most of your time you will be writing ifs.
-Not only becouse this is the main flow control structure, in c like languages, but because writing an else is (or shoud be) a code smell.
+As a programmer, most of your time you will be writing `if`s.
+Not only becouse this is the main flow control structure, in C like languages, but because writing an `else` is (or shoud be) a code smell.
 It's a trap.

 When reading code, we programmers keep a heap of variables and flow control in our heads.

-The problem with using else is that it implies a jump (or goto) to another context, that is the contrary of what was previously stated.
+The problem with using `else` is that it implies a jump (or goto) to another context, that is the contrary of what was previously stated.

 Let's check some code that we all might have written at some point: